 Since medication dissolves in the body, it should be able to dissolve in the septic system, right?
 Well, that’s part of the problem.
 When you flush medication, it can have toxic effects on the groundwater.

 Fix or Prevent Septic System Problems

 Basically, don’t use the toilet as a trash can and you’ll be much less likely to develop a clog.
 Remind everyone in your household that toilets should only be used for its designed purpose.
 If septic tank problems do arise, Honey-Wagon is ready to help.
-Whether you need a septic tank repair or maintenance services in the Kansas City area, we’ve got all of your needs covered.
+If you need septic tank maintenance services in the Kansas City area, we’ve got all of your needs covered.
 Honey-Wagon offers septic inspections, routine maintenance, and tank pumping to keep your septic system running smoothly.

 Call us today at (913) 681-3563 or (816) 525-5100 to schedule an appointment!